renoise/xrnx/docs/guide/midi.md

       self.device_name, #message))
   end

+-- NOTE: the midi device will be closed when the local variable gets garbage -- collected.
+Make it global or assign it to something which is held globally -- to avoid that. local midi_dumper = nil

 local inputs = renoise.Midi.available_input_devices()

-if not table.is_empty(inputs) then local device_name = inputs[1]
+if not table.is_empty(inputs) then
+  -- use the first avilable device in this example local device_name = inputs[1]

-  -- should be global to avoid premature garbage collection when -- going out of scope. midi_dumper = MidiDumper(device_name)
+  midi_dumper = MidiDumper(device_name)

-  -- will dump till midi_dumper:stop() is called or the MidiDumber object -- is garbage collected ... midi_dumper:start()
+  -- will dump till midi_dumper:stop() is called or the MidiDumber object -- is garbage collected... midi_dumper:start()
 end
 ```